STAY TUNED FOR

 IFC VP OF RECRUITMENT

-John Cwiklinski serves as our Vice President of Recruitment.
+Brendan Cwiklinski serves as our Vice President of Recruitment.
 He is happy to answer any questions you might have regarding the Recruitment process.
 If he is unable to he can happily redirect to someone who can answer your question.

 GPA recruitment in order to be accepted as a New Member by any Member Fraternity: